|Title||Timing of Advance Directive Completion and Relationship to Care Preferences.|

 METHODS: We conducted a retrospective study using logistic regressions to analyze data from the Health and Retirement Study, a nationally representative longitudinal survey of older adults.

-RESULTS: The analytic sample included exit interviews conducted from 2000-2012 among 2,904 proxy reporters of deceased participants who had an AD.
+RESULTS: The analytic sample included exit interviews conducted from 2000 to 2012 among 2904 proxy reporters of deceased participants who had an AD.
 Nearly three-quarters (71%) of ADs were completed a year or more before death.
-Being younger or a racial/ethnic minority, and having lower education, a diagnosis of cancer or lung disease, and an expected death were associated with completing an AD within the three months prior to death, while having the lowest quartile of assets and memory problems were inversely associated with AD completion.
+Being younger or a racial/ethnic minority, and having lower education, a diagnosis of cancer or lung disease, and an expected death were associated with completing an AD within the three months before death, while having the lowest quartile of assets and memory problems were inversely associated with AD completion.
 Minorities, those with lower education, expected death, and timing of AD completion were associated with electing aggressive care.

-CONCLUSION: Early documentation of care wishes may not be associated with in increased likelihood of electing aggressive care, however ADs completed in the last months of life have higher rates of election of aggressive care.
+CONCLUSION: Early documentation of care wishes may not be associated with an increased likelihood of electing aggressive care; however, ADs completed in the last months of life have higher rates of election of aggressive care.

 |Alternate Journal||J Pain Symptom Manage|